Heart Rock Trail: 25ft Falls & A Heart Shaped Hole

 Here’s a closer look.

-The snow is very soft and plush after a snowstorm, and it will make you feel like you’ve left California altogether.
+The snow was very soft and plush due to a recent snowstorm, making me feel like I had left California altogether.

-You’ve arrived at the official trailhead!
+Shortly afterwards, I arrived at the official trailhead.
 Just look at how many trees there are on this hike.
-The locals are so lucky!
+The locals are so lucky.

 Everything about this trail is very different from the typical drier environments.